KoenZomers/TadoApi/README.md

 This library for C# will allow you to easily communicate with the Tado API and retrieve details about your Tado thermostats and zones and set their temperature.
 ## Version History

+0.2 - released January 31, 2018

+- With big thanks to http://blog.scphillips.com/posts/2017/01/the-tado-api-v2/ added various methods that were listed there but not yet implemented.
+Full list of available functionalities can be found below.
+- Removed old code and some code cleanup

 0.1 - released January 30, 2018

 - Initial version